-Los Altos currently has 118 active full-time employees.
+Los Altos currently has 118 active full-time employees, down from 128 a decade ago.
 There are 130 full-time authorized positions, but due to budget limits, the City Manager is holding 12 positions vacant at this time.
 The City currently has 45 active and 51 retired in Safety, 73 active and 110 retired in Miscellaneous.
 Formulas for pension benefit levels are typically specified in terms of the percent of eligible final pay.
 These formulas vary according to the employee tier wherein, at a designated age of retirement, they are then multiplied by the number of years of service subject to certain limits.
 Thus, an employee with a "3%@50, single highest year" benefit retiring at age 50 with 25 years credited service would get an annual pension equal to 75% of the highest year's eligible earnings.
-Likewise, an employee with a 2.7%@55 at age 55 would get an annual pension equal to 67.5%.
 Contract provisions of CalPERS typically include a 2% per year cost of living increase.

 For FY 2012/13, the employer pension contribution rate of the City was 15% for existing Miscellaneous and 25% for existing Safety employees.
 Rates have risen to 16% and 27%, respectively for FY 2013/14.
-CalPERS will require an employer base contribution of \$2.3M from Los Altos to fund pension plans based upon payroll estimated at \$12M.
+CalPERS will require about \$2.3M from Los Altos to fund pension plans based upon payroll estimated at \$12M.
 Employees are also required to make payments into their pension plan in varied levels depending upon the plan and agreements in place.
 In past years, the City paid all or most of the share of the required employee contribution.
 This practice is being phased out through discussions with non-represented employees and with represented employees through collective bargaining process.